-Unlike simple Internet sharing NAT routers, the WPN824 is a true firewall, using stateful packet inspection to defend against hacker attacks.
+Unlike simple Internet sharing NAT routers, the WGT624 v3 is a true firewall, using stateful packet inspection to defend against hacker attacks.
 Its firewall features include:

-- Denial of Service (DoS) protection. - Automatically detects and thwarts DoS attacks such as Ping of Death, SYN Flood, LAND Attack, and IP Spoofing. - Blocks unwanted traffic from the Internet to your LAN. - Blocks access from your LAN to Internet locations or services that you specify as off-limits. - Logs security incidents. - The WPN824 will log security events such as blocked incoming traffic, port scans, attacks, and administrator logins.
-You can configure the router to E-mail the log to you at specified intervals.
-You can also configure the router to send immediate alert messages to your E-mail address or E-mail pager whenever a significant event occurs. - The WPN824 prevents objectionable content from reaching your computers.
-The router allows you to control access to Internet content by screening for keywords within Web addresses.
+- Denial of Service (DoS) protection. - Automatically detects and thwarts DoS attacks such as Ping of Death, SYN Flood, LAND Attack, and IP Spoofing. - Blocks unwanted traffic from the Internet to your LAN. - Blocks access from your LAN to Internet locations or services that you specify as off-limits. - Logs security incidents.

+The WGT624 v3 will log security events such as blocked incoming traffic, port scans, attacks, and administrator logins.
+You can configure the router to email the log to you at specified intervals.
+You can also configure the router to send immediate alert messages to your email address or email pager whenever a significant event occurs.

+• The WGT624 v3 prevents objectionable content from reaching your PCs.
+The router allows you to control access to Internet content by screening for keywords within web addresses.
 You can configure the router to log and report attempts to access objectionable Internet sites.